-Programme Manager: Dr Iain Paterson
+Programme Manager: Prof. Iain Paterson

 One of the most prevalent and problematic groups of invasive alien species in South Africa are plants in the family Cactaceae which have serious negative impacts on communities, indigenous biodiversity and agricultural productivity.
 As with many invasive alien species, the negative effects of cactus invasions have serious consequences for the poorest and most marginalised members of our society.
 Biological control is an effective, safe and sustainable way of reducing the negative impacts of invasive alien cacti, at a fraction of the cost that would be required for physical removals or control using herbicides.
 Biological control should be considered the primary management intervention for all widespread invasive cactus weeds in South Africa.

 Within the Centre for Biological Control, the Cactaceae Programme works on the development of new biological control agents for cactus species that are not under acceptable levels of control.
 The CBC also mass-rears, releases and monitors the impact of successful cactus weed agents that have been released in the past.
 This ensures that the people of South Africa get the maximum benefits from biological control agents that are already available in the country.

 There are a number of post-graduate students working on Cactaceae related projects.
 The mass-rearing facility in Kariega (Uitenhage) is focused specifically on rearing a culture of cochineal for the different species of Cactaceae in South Africa.
 Ruth Scholtz is the manager of the Kariega Mass Rearing Facility, and Prof. Iain Paterson is the overall manager of the Cactaceae Programme within the CBC.

 Paterson ID, Hoffmann JH, Klein H, Mathenge CW, Neser S, Zimmermann HG (2011) Biological control of Cactaceae in South Africa.
 African Entomology.
 19(2): 230-246.